smart-spectral-matching/ssm-ui-catalog/README.md

 `yarn add <dependency>` (dependencies) or `yarn add -D <dependency>` (devDependencies)

-Note that it doesn't strictly matter whether a dependency is `dev` or not when packaging for a static website, but it's best to put development tools in `devDependencies` and application tools in `dependencies` for organizational purposes anyways. `react-scripts` is the one exception to this.
+Note that it doesn't strictly matter whether a dependency is `dev` or not when packaging for a static website, but it's best to put development tools in `devDependencies` and application tools in `dependencies` for organizational purposes anyways.

 Removing dependencies: `yarn remove <dependency>`